avgerin0s/image-scaler/README.md

 # ImageScaler

 DISCLAIMER: This is my first project in Go and is under construction.
 Please do not use it in a production environment (at least yet :smile:)
+There are a lot of TODOs to be done.
 Contributions and comments are more than welcome.

-Image scaler is tiny service that aims to server "Image processing as a service".
+Image scaler is tiny service that aims to serve "Image processing as a service".
-Currently it only support image resizing.
+Currently it only supports image resizing.

 ## Usage